msGenDev/pys3file/README.md

 Also included is a shell script _am.sh_ that wraps the file transfer utility above to manage an encrypted text file of interest.
-Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one GnuPG keypair, and that a $HOME/.amrc file exists holding the bucket, key, and GnuPG recipient.
+Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one GnuPG keypair, and that a $HOME/.amrc file exists holding the values for bucket name, key, and GnuPG recipient.

 Here is a sample .amrc file